-Gbolahan: I don’t know if there’s any business as unique like ours but, I think the key to running any business is finding good people across the organisation.
+Gbolahan: I don’t know if there’s any business as unique as ours but, I think the key to running any business is finding good people across the organization.

 We lay a lot of emphasis on the personal shoppers who are picking the items and the drivers delivering them.
-Personal shoppers are key to the operation so we train them in terms of knowing the difference between things like the regular and cherry tomatoes or different kinds of cheese, picking the freshest fruits and being able to contact and communicate with customers if they have to replace an item or suggest a replacement.
-Same goes for the drivers.
-If you’ve ever received a delivery from Supermart.ng you know that our drivers are always well dressed and able to communicate effectively.
+Personal shoppers are key to the operation so we train them in terms of knowing the difference between things like regular and cherry tomatoes or different kinds of cheese, picking the freshest fruits, and being able to contact and communicate with customers if they have to replace an item or suggest a replacement.
+The same goes for the drivers.
+If you’ve ever received a delivery from Supermart.ng you know that our drivers are always well-dressed and able to communicate effectively.

-These are things which may look simple but are critical to our operation.
+These are things that may look simple but are critical to our operation.
 It takes time to train these people to deliver this kind of service.
-So for us trying to find the best people and training them properly are what we focus on.
+So for us trying to find the best people and training them properly is what we focus on.

 Do you have any advice for budding entrepreneurs, especially in the ECommerce space?

-Gbolahan: What is most important is knowing what kind of business you want to run, getting the model right, but more importantly identifying the culture within an organisation.
+Gbolahan: What is most important is knowing what kind of business you want to run, getting the model right, and more importantly identifying the culture within an organization.
 If your goal is just to make money yes, you may make money quickly but it can easily disappear.
-It has to be a long term plan.
+It has to be a long-term plan.
 Understand your business and identify if it suits your character.

 Finally, Any predictions on the Nigerian eCommerce space?